MonashBioinformaticsPlatform/learning-resource-links/README.md

-# Bioinformatics, genomics and computational biology learning resources
+# Learning resources for bioinformatics, genomics and computational biology

 ## General programming and command line